 - 2. Lo-Lo container terminal the new facility provides additional port capacity and evolved in terms of layout and structural form to address construction and environmental considerations.
 The layout of Area N which provides 650m of deep water berthage accommodated bird roosting and feeding constraints and cultural heritage concerns.
-The selected open piled structural form for the proposed Terminal also minimised infilling avoiding permanent loss of habitat and impacts on coastal processes and water quality.
+The selected open piled structural form for the Terminal also minimised infilling avoiding permanent loss of habitat and impacts on coastal processes and water quality.
 In addition, the relocation of this facility (away from its former location in Area K) affords an improved environment to residents in the vicinity of Area K whilst not impacting receptors at Area N or Area L. The layout of the transit container storage yard (initially at Area O and then relocated to Area L) created opportunities to complete the Masterplan by reducing current industrial usage in Area L and therefore created environmental improvement opportunities at Area O whilst avoiding potential noise and visual impacts to receptors in that vicinity. - 3.
 Ro-Ro freight terminal the new facility provides additional port capacity, its evolution provides for reinforcement and reuse of existing quay walls with an operational layout which accommodated boundaries modified to the west (increasing the Maritime Village) and the east (accommodating existing services).
 Alternative site access and freight/container configurations reduced traffic movements across the line of the Great South Wall and located container stack operations remote from receptors.
 A transit Ro-Ro freight terminal located in Area O, minimised settlement and methane gas release risk form this former municipal site and also created environmental improvement opportunities in accommodating DCC's district heating scheme, augmenting Irishtown Nature Reserve (avoiding initial potential impacts by avoiding a new access road), open space including Port Park, a coastal park and a wildflower meadow and also provided landscaping and screening opportunities. - 4.
-Ship turning circle this changed location to avoid impact to the Great South Wall and also accommodated the port's navigation movements, roosting bird populations and structural form to accommodate the offshore wind sector.
-The consideration of the turning circle also resulted in the development of a Tern Colony Management Plan and provision of an additional Tern colony.
-It is important to note that this element facilities the safe and efficient manoeuvring of the shipping to the North Port Estate as well as the proposed 3FM Project development.
+Ship turning circle this changed location to avoid impact to the Great South Wall and also accommodated the Port's navigation movements, roosting bird populations and structural form to accommodate the offshore wind sector.
+The consideration of the turning circle also resulted in the development of a Tern Colony Management Plan and provision of an additional tern colony.
+It is important to note that this element facilities the safe and efficient manoeuvring of the shipping to the North Port Estate as well as the proposed 3FM development in the South Port Estate. - 5.
+Maritime Village was an environmental gain afforded as part of the 3FM Project, it was developed, in consultation with stakeholders, to accommodate local rowing, sailing, and boat clubs and will provide an enhanced public realm and facilities on the waterside.
+It will also accommodate the relocation of Port Harbour Operations from the North Port.
+The number of berths and water facilities have been increased for future use and the land based facilities enhanced to form a focal point of community gain.
+The initial concept for the Maritime Village considered environmental constraints including the location of the Great South Wall and the concept was developed to create a family of separate buildings for sailing, rowing, local boat owners, community and maritime training facilities.
+The overall facilities were architecturally designed incorporating high quality material finishes, public realm features and landscaping.